 - What exclusions may there be to the information I can receive?

 Some information held may not be made public, for example, information relating to court records, law enforcement or third party personal data.
 The Authority will usually state that it holds the information but is not publishing it.
 A reason for not publishing will then be provided.
 In a few circumstances the Authority may decide to neither confirm nor deny that it holds the information requested.

 When the estimated cost of providing the information is above £450 the Authority is not under any duty to provide the information.
 The Authority will attempt to assist you in being able to gather as much information as possible within that limit.
 The Authority does have a system in place to protect against going over the £450 limit and will be able to identify where requests for information are being made piecemeal in order to avoid the £450 limit.

 - Do I have to pay for information in the Publication Scheme?

 All information on our website is available free of charge.
 If there are any charges for any other requested information it will be clearly explained in our ‘Instances where a Fee may be Requested’ document.
 If a fee is applicable a fees notice will be sent to the applicant.
 The applicant has three months to pay the fee.
 In such circumstances the information will be supplied once the fee has been paid.

 - Will I be able to obtain personal information about myself under the Act?

-Requests for personal information are answered under the Data Protection Act 1998.
+Requests for personal information are answered under the Data Protection Legislation.
 The Authority will treat such requests as subject access requests (SAR) or third party requests.
-There is a fee of £10 for information requests administered in this way.
 For further information, see the Personal Data section.